jeniyat/WNUT_2020_NER/Readme.md

 ## Evaluation

 The participants are required to produce prediction as [StandOff format](../../data/Readme.md##-The-standoff-format:) which will be compared with the gold data using the [evalution script](./code/eval/).

+## RELEVANT PAPERS

+ Paper about the dataset:

+	@inproceedings{kulkarni2018wetlab,
+	  author     = {Kulkarni, Chaitanya and Xu, Wei and Ritter, Alan and Machiraju, Raghu}, title      = {An Annotated Corpus for Machine Reading of Instructions in Wet Lab Protocols}, booktitle = {Proceedings of the 2018 Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies (NAACL)}, year       = {2018}
+	}